 While he is the only Endless to have abandoned his realm and responsibilities, Destruction actually shows quite the deep capacity for self-reflection and self-awareness.
-With the invention of the atomic bomb one of the consequences of the dawning of the Age of Reason, he became unwilling to be responsible for the kind of damage it would wreak.
+When the Age of Reason ushered in the invention of the atomic bomb, he became unwilling to be responsible for the kind of damage it would wreak.
 And while destruction did not cease with his abandonment, he also conscientiously did not cause it anymore, focusing instead on creating something—usually mediocre art—rather than destroying it.

 Desire: Tilda Swinton

 Tilda Swinton seems to be the internet’s unanimous choice for playing Desire, a striking and androgynous figure who can appear as either male or female or both or neither, depending on what a situation or environment calls for.
 With a tendency to be callous and cruel, operating simply from the force which she embodies, Desire, as the third youngest among the Endless, also tends to interfere with the affairs of its older siblings.